src-d/blog/content/post/review-building-static-analysis-tools.md

 I find it to be particularly curious, as none of these conditions are set in stone:

-* data is hard to get without decrease in productivity of engineers inside the company, due to the way false-positives are measured (more on it in the next section)
+* data is hard to get without a decrease in productivity of engineers inside the company, due to the way false-positives are measured (more on it in the next section)

 * what seems not feasible now, may become feasible later with more computation power and e.g. in cases when some analyses can be cast as some kind of optimization problems

-* and many other projects and companies could benefit from more advanced analysis, where it actually is feasible conduct it due to codebases of smaller sizes
+* and many other projects and companies could benefit from a more advanced analysis, where it actually is feasible to conduct it due to codebases of smaller sizes

-Main critique of the practical usefulness of any automated analysis approach is based on the existence of *false positive results*: issues reported as a defects, that either could not happen or are not relevant to the recipients of analysis.
+The main critique of the practical usefulness of any automated analysis approach is based on the existence of *false positive results*: issues reported as defects, that either could not happen or are not relevant to the recipients of analysis.

-Traditionally, in software industry two main types of “analyzers” could be vaguely distinguished and have proven to be useful:
+Traditionally, in the software industry two main types of “analyzers” could be vaguely distinguished and have proven to be useful:

  * *Style checkers* or [Linters](https://en.wikipedia.org/wiki/Lint_(software))